 “Bhai Athar Sahib! Āp ko pukara ja raha hai…Anar Kali nahi, Athar Ali!”

-The whole route it rained and we reached straight to the inaugural venue almost dripping, with the President along with us.
-The session had started and Irfan Sahib just managed to reach the podium to read his famous “Peasants in History” address.
+The whole route it rained and due to a leaky bus we reached straight to the inaugural venue almost dripping, with the President of the Session along with us.
+By the time we reached, the inaugural session had started and Irfan Sahib just managed to reach the podium to read his famous “Peasants in History” address.
 Professor Nurul Hasan Sahib was also attending this session and participating actively ….He presented his paper on the morphology of Delhi.

 It was a session worth remembering.
-And I presented my first paper there: the paper on Muqarrab Khan, the physician, veterinary and subadar of many provinces who was a childhood friend of Jahangir.
+For me personally, this session was very important: I was going to present my first paper there: a paper on which I had been struggling since six months!
+The theme of my paper was on Muqarrab Khan, the physician, veterinary and subadar of many provinces who was a childhood friend of Jahangir.

-One last thing: this trip cost me just ₹00/-.
-My delegate fees and membership was given by either Irfan Sahib or Shireen Mam.
-And the ₹50/- which I carried in my pocket remained unspent because one of my senior, Abha Didi, now Professor Abha Singh of Indira Gandhi National Open University deciding that juniors are not supposed to pay.
+One last thing: this trip cost me just just nothing in terms of money.
+My delegate fees and membership was given by either Irfan Sahib or by Shireen Mam.
+And the ₹50/- which I carried in my pocket remained unspent because one of my senior, Abha Didi, now Professor Abha Singh of Indira Gandhi National Open University decided that juniors are not supposed to pay.
 Although we ate much, and even went site-seeing – Shaikh Chilli Tomb, the Sarovar, the excavated sites etc, she footed all bills of her sister Reena and mine!
-And of yes: I did after all ended up spending ₹5/- !
+And oh yes: I did after all ended up spending ₹5/- !
 This was borrowed by another senior but first timer to IHC, Ishrat Bhai, who decades later was to become the Secretary of the Indian History Congress….🤓